 Notes

-Low Carb option: You can skip the vermicelli noodles to reduce the total carb count.
+Low Carb option: You can skip the vermicelli noodles to reduce the total carb count or use kelp noodles.

 Make-ahead: This dish is all about preparing in advance!
 You can poach the shrimp up to 2 days ahead, and make the dipping sauces 3-4 days ahead.